James I. Mestrovitch: Biography

-Sergeant James Mestrovich was returned home to his mother in 1925 in the town of Boka, now part of Montenegro.
+Sergeant James Mestrovich's body was returned home to his mother in 1925 in the town of Boka, now part of Montenegro.
 He was buried in the cemetery of Serbian Orthodox Church of St. John in his home village of Đuraševići near Tivat.
 That same year the US mission to Split visited Mestrovich's mother and presented her with his Medal of Honor in the presence of a full honor guard.